scd-github/jsd-lab-website-template/_members/han-qiao.md

 Han Qiao (she/her) is a PhD student at the Faculty of Information at University of Toronto.
 Her research interests lie in the intersection of human computer interaction, design and urban planning.
 Her current project explores the design processes and impacts of sustainability data exploration and visualization tools in community advocacy works.

-Keywords: human computer interaction, design, urban planning, data practices, data visualization.
+Tags:
+- human computer interaction
+- design
+- urban planning
+- data practices
+- data visualization